C2FO/vfs/docs/backend.md

 ### Development

-To create your own backend, you must create a package that implements both [vfs.FileSystem](../README.md#type-filesystem), [vfs.Location](../README.md#type-location), and [vfs.File](../README.md#type-file) interfaces.
+To create your own backend, you must create a package that implements the interfaces:
+[vfs.FileSystem](../README.md#type-filesystem), [vfs.Location](../README.md#type-location), and
+[vfs.File](../README.md#type-file).
 Then ensure it registers itself on load:

     pacakge myexoticfilesystem